ryanatkn/gro/src/lib/docs/task.md

   contains task modules that conform to some interface.
-  This allows them to be discoverable by convention, so running `gro` displays them all without any config, and it puts generic handles on them, enabling various verbs (e.g. `run`) and structured metadata (e.g. `summary`).
+  This allows them to be discoverable by convention, so running `gro` displays them all without any config, and it puts generic handles on them, enabling various verbs (e.g. `run`) and structured metadata (e.g. `summary` and args schemas for docs and validation).
-- Tasks aren't just a script, they can be inspected, composed, and manipulated in code.
+- Tasks aren't just a script on the filesystem, they can be composed and inspected in code.
-  Task modules do not have any side effects when imported, while Node scripts just execute when imported - their primary purpose is to cause side effects.
+  Task modules do not have any side effects when imported, while Node scripts just execute when imported - their primary purpose is to cause side effects, and they're limited to the filesystem API.
-  This is useful in many cases - for example `gro taskname --help` inspects the args schema and other metadata to print help to the console, and `gro` prints the `summary` property of each task it finds.
+  This is useful in many cases - for example `gro taskname --help` inspects the args schema and other metadata to print help to the console, and `gro` prints the `summary` property of each task it discovers.
   There's lots more to explore here, like task composition and improved DX with new capabilities.
 - Tasks support CLI args that are validated and typesafe